jmlundberg/push-the-box/README.md

 ![Screenshot](https://github.com/nuclearwhales/push-the-box/raw/master/screenshot.png)

-**Playable version is available** on http://mosra.cz/push-the-box/ .
-Please be patient, it will took a while before it loads -- the dependency libraries have ~25 MB in total and the server isn't particularly fast.
+**Playable version is available** on http://nuclearwhales.github.com/push-the-box .
+Please be patient, it will took a while before it loads -- the dependency libraries have ~10 MB in total.
 If you encounter any problems, please let us know :-)

 Browser requirements
 --------------------